deepmodeling/CrystalFormer-CSP/model/README.md

 ## Pretrained model

-The pretrained model is available at [Google Drive](https://drive.google.com/file/d/1koHC6n38BqsY2_z3xHTi40HcFbVesUKd/view?usp=sharing).
-It can be downloaded using `wget` or `gdown`.
+The pre-trained model is available on [Google Drive](https://drive.google.com/file/d/1koHC6n38BqsY2_z3xHTi40HcFbVesUKd/view?usp=sharing).
+It can be downloaded using `wget`, `gdown`, or just by clicking the link.

 ## Model Parameters